 Climate Smart and Culturally Sustaining Co-Stewardship of Quaking Aspen

-A workshop to be held August 28 & 29, 2024, in Gothic, Colorado.
+A workshop held August 28 & 29, 2024, in Gothic, Colorado.

 Motivation